dorigabay/newrepo/README.md

 For the coarse grain model, this tool takes any depth of the directory, searches for the output of Koby’s Lab coarse-grained simulation program, and exports the analysis results in a new directory with the same tree structure as the input directory. \
 For the atomistic model, this tool takes all the XTC files in the input directory and considers them as repeats of the same experiment.

+## Configuration file:
+First, make sure to have a configuration file in the directory of results to be analyzed.\
+The configuration file should be written with a row for each sequence to be analyzed, as follows: sequenceName,residue1position,residue2position\
+Example:

+    seq1,1,12\
+    seq2,1,12\
+    seq3,1,12\
+If you know the estimated Length Scaling Exponent, and you want to calculate the FRET measurements then you should add a 4th column:

+    seq1,1,12,0.77\
+Sequences names should be precise as typed in the command.

 ## Installation: